Velid/jacket-potato/docs/capistrano_setup.en.md

     reconnect: true
   ```

-- [ ] Use `rails secret` command to generate new production secret for your application, put it at the start of the server's `~/.bashrc` file in the following way:
+- [ ] Use `rake secret` command to generate new production secret for your application, put it at the start of the server's `~/.bashrc` file in the following way:
   ```
   # Secret key for rails application
   export SECRET_KEY_BASE="your_generated_secret_key"